 15. Has the black caiman ever faced extinction?

 Yes.
-Between the 1950s – 1970s, black caimans were hunted to the brink of extinction by people who harvested their black scales for clothes, shoes, medicines and fashion accessories.
-99% of black caimans were wiped out as the result of overhunting.
+Between the 1950s – 1970s, black caimans were hunted to the brink of extinction by people who harvested their black scales for clothes, shoes, medicines, and fashion accessories.
+99% of black caimans were wiped out as a result of overhunting.

 It was only through careful conservation efforts that their population was brought back up to non-vulnerable levels.

 - Spectacled caimans

 - Cuvier’s dwarf caimans